Chikayo-k/rate-your-stay/README.md

 - User Story: As a Developer, I want to create the project structure so that I can - develop the Rate Your Stay website.

 **Epic #2: Create the landing page of the website**
-- User Story: As a user, I want to understand what the website is at a glance
+- User Story: As a user, I want to understand what the website is at a glance.
 - User Story: As a user, I want to have easy navigation so that I can move through the pages on the site.
 - User Story: As a user, I want to browse the footer of the webpage so that I can see what’s there.
 - User Story: As a user, I want to be able to access the website on any device so that I can view the content.